-With regard to reinsurance, AGL may only enter into contracts with counterparties approved by Allianz Group.
+With regard to reinsurance, AGL may only enter into contracts with counterparties vetted by Allianz Group.
 Allianz Group companies have two primary criteria in selecting reinsurers.
 These are security and strategic partnership.
-The selection of reinsurance counterparties is strictly controlled by the Allianz Group.
+Reinsurance counterparties are pre-selected by the Allianz Group.
 Reinsurers that meet the Allianz Group selection criteria and with which the Allianz Group has expressed an interest in doing business are contained in the Mandatory Security List ('MSL').
 AGL only uses reinsurers which are on the MSL.

-The Internal Model captures the credit risk exposures of the Company including the risk mitigation effect of the central clearing and collateralisation arrangements, see section E.4.
+The Internal Model captures the credit risk exposures of the Company including the risk mitigation effect of the central clearing and collateralisation arrangements, see Section E.4.

-The Company's standalone credit risk SCR indicates the loss that would occur in the event of an extreme shock (1 in 200 year event) to the credit quality of the counterparties on derivative positions ( $\leq$ 4.6m), cash and receivables ( $\leq$ 5.6m) and bonds ( $\leq$ 1.2m).
+The Company's standalone credit risk SCR indicates the loss that would occur in the event of an extreme shock i.e. 1-in-200 year event, as discussed in Section B.3.3.2, to the credit quality of the counterparties on derivative positions (≤ 4.1 m), cash and receivables (≤ 7.3 m) and bonds (≤ 1.0 m).